apache/whimsy/CONFIGURE.md

 * **LDAP configuration** will be stored in `/etc/(ldap|openldap)/ldap.conf` and will point to the production ASF LDAP servers along with associated certificate.
 See also `lib/whimsy/asf/ldap.rb` and `ASF::LDAP.configure`.
+  Settings can be overridden in the `.whimsy` config file.
+  Note that HTTP authentication also uses LDAP.
+To avoid problems with TLS certificates, the servers should be the same as for app access.

 * **Web server configuration** - much of Whimsy runs within an Apache httpd instance, so see the usual `/etc/apache2/httpd.conf` along